What is the course about?

 What level is the course and do I need any particular skills?

-The course is intermediate level and requires a basic ability to use hand tools confidently.
+The course is beginners to intermediate level and requires a basic ability to use hand tools confidently.

 How will I be taught, and will there be any work outside the class?

-You will be taught by practical demonstrations, supported by handouts and individual tuition.
+You will be taught by practical demonstrations, supported by individual tuition and handouts.